Matthew Knies: International play

 Knies represented the United States at the 2022 World Junior Ice Hockey Championships, where he appeared in one game before the tournament was cancelled due to the COVID-19 pandemic.

-On January 13, 2022, Knies was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.
+On January 13, 2022, Knies was named to the United States men's national ice hockey team's roster to compete at the 2022 Winter Olympics.

 Personal life

-Knies has an older brother, Phillip, who played hockey at Miami University and Bentley University.
-They are the sons of Miroslav and Michaela Knies, who immigrated to the United States from Slovakia before Matthew's birth.
+Knies was born to Miroslav and Michaela Knies, who immigrated to the United States from Slovakia before his birth.
+He has an older brother, Phillip, who played ice hockey for Miami University and Bentley University.
 Knies is fluent in Slovak, which he uses to speak to his grandparents.
-Growing up in Arizona, Knies was a fan of the Arizona Coyotes.
+Growing up in Arizona, he was a fan of the Arizona Coyotes.